No Records Found

 United States

-When the use of speech and sign language continues to be insufficient for adequate expression, I have used both low tech (ex.
+I have used both low tech (ex.
 PECS, Go Talk) and high tech (ex.
 LAMP WFL, and Dynavox).
 I have had significant training in using these resources.
-I work to increase one's ability to express needs, wants, and thoughts via AAC, and spend time training the family and the child's school personnel how to use the systems.
-This allows language to flourish, participation in social activity to expand, and helps to maintain socially appropriate behavior.
+I am quite fluent in LAMP-WFL, which is also based on motor principles.
+I work to increase one's ability to express needs, wants, and thoughts via AAC, and spend time training the family how to interact using a device.
+This allows language to flourish without jeopardizing speech accuracy.
 I do, continue to work on speech accuracy while using AAC.
-I have had 2 patients, in my nearly 20 year career who did not make gains with speech, sufficient to support their communicative needs.
-Those are patients who were introduced to LAMP, and continue to work on expanding functional language with that as their primary means for communication.